fashaikh/GitHubReZip/README.md

 You use an ARM template to do webdeploy to a new or existing Function App For the package URL, use the API below, which creates a zip file with the right folder structure

-Basically to deploy from `master` branch of  https://github.com/Azure-Samples/functions-dotnet-sas-token/ You point msdeploy in your arm template to https://http://maws-zip.trafficmanager.net/Azure-Samples/functions-dotnet-sas-token/master
+Basically to deploy from `master` branch of  https://github.com/Azure-Samples/functions-dotnet-sas-token/, you point msdeploy in your ARM template to https://http://maws-zip.trafficmanager.net/Azure-Samples/functions-dotnet-sas-token/master

 This uses msdeploy to deploy the .zip file that GitHub /zip api spits out.